 Most people know that batching in baking just makes sense.
 So why don’t we batch similar tasks together in other areas too?
 This is where closing loops come into play.
 Here’s how this process works.

-- First, set aside ten-minutes to brainstorm all the tasks that need to be complete—from big to small.
+- First, set aside ten minutes to brainstorm all the tasks that need to be completed—from big to small.
 Be sure to write down every open loop—or incomplete project—you can think of.
 There are no wrong answers in brainstorming.
-The goal is to generate lots of ideas, fast.
+The goal is to generate lots of ideas fast.